appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 <dd>

-This property sets which day of the week appears first within the calendar of the Date type.
-It allows you to customize the starting point of the week according to regional preferences or organizational standards.
+This property lets you decide which day the calendar starts on in a Date field.
+For example, setting it to `0` starts the week on Sunday, and setting it to `1` starts it on Monday.
+You can adjust this based on your regional or personal preferences.

-For example, if you set this property to `0`, the calendar will start on Sunday, whereas setting it to `1` will start the week on Monday.

 </dd>